HMS Shearwater (1900): Royal Navy

 Shearwater was commissioned at Chatham 24 October 1901 by Commander Charles Henry Umfreville, with a complement of 104 officers and men.
 She left the Nore in early November to relieve Icarus on the Royal Navy's Pacific Station.
-In July 1902 she toured the Bering Sea, and in November that year she visited Honolulu, followed by a visit to Fanning Island in December.
+In July 1902 she toured the Bering Sea, and in November that year she visited Honolulu, followed by a visit to Fanning Island in December, then Tahiti and Pitcairn Islands before meeting the commander of the Pacific station at Coquimbo in early February 1903.

 The station itself was suspended in 1905, and the facilities at Esquimalt, British Columbia passed to the Canadian Department of Marine and Fisheries.
 Shearwater and Algerine remained at Esquimalt, and in 1910 the Naval Service Bill was passed, creating the Royal Canadian Navy.
 Shearwater recommissioned, still as a Royal Navy vessel, at Esquimalt on 27 November 1912.
 At the onset of the First World War, Algerine and Shearwater were deployed as part of an international squadron off the coast of Mexico, protecting foreign interests during their civil war.
 Two German cruisers, SMS Leipzig and SMS Nurnberg were reported on the west coast of North America on 4 August 1914 when news of the war broke.
 HMCS Rainbow was ordered south to cover their withdrawal to Esquimalt, all ships arriving safely a week later.